parthmakadiya12/node-mongo-pagination/readme.md

   .catch(err => console.log("Error in DB connection",err));

 ```
-- For example we will have users `Table`(collection).
+- For example we will have news `Table`(collection).
-  create a file in `schemas > UserSchema.js` and add this code inside that file.
+  create a file in `schemas > NewsSchema.js` and add this code inside that file.
 ```
 const mongoose = require('mongoose');

-const UserSchema = mongoose.Schema({
+const NewsSchema = mongoose.Schema({
     name: {
         type: String,
         required: true